lchski/lucascherkewski.com/_newsletters/2017-10-01-4-loving-libraries.md

 To close, I’d like to share a quotation from Umberto Eco: “Although we sometimes go to the library to find a book that we already know exists, we often go to the library to find out *if* a book exists, or to discover books about which we have no previous knowledge.” (*How to Write a Thesis*, 54) This depiction of the library, as a place for the possible, that’s the greatest draw for me.
 To maintain a place for the possible—what better life is there than that?

-*Sent from Ottawa, Ontario.
+*Sent from Ottawa, Ontario on October 1<sup>st</sup>, 2017.
 Edited while gazing at the Library and Archives.*